 - Complimentary meals (including room service)

 Room numbers will be automatically assigned once you have booked.
 Your ticket will show your exact car and room number.
-Upon boarding, your Sleeping Car attendant can show you to your room.
+Upon boarding, your First Class attendant can show you to your room.

 Superliner vs. Viewliner - What's the Difference?